rbfischer/hermes/README.md

 ## FAQ
 - Why Hermes?
   - Well, if I have to explain the joke: since organizations related to the Cassandra Project like using Greek mythos names like Cassandra, Medusa etc, I wanted to keep the name in theme.
-This tool tests to see if messages can reach Astra, which is another greek mythos-y name.
+This tool tests to see if messages can reach Astra.
   - Also, I'm playing Hades 2.